dcunited001/dcunited001.github.io/_drafts/_ideas.md

   - simply a free tool for playing w/ Software/Web VST's and sharing the sounds in JSON (probably already exists)

+- security idea: connect to un/secured video streams where the location of cameras is known: only in public places. those small cities and towns with primarily regional social flux will always exhibit lower identity flux, esp. new identities

 ===============